stacs-srg/valipop/docs/usage/results.md

 </dt>

 <dd>
-The *population* directory contains the exported representation of the simulated population, if specified in the configuration file.
+The <em>population</em> directory contains the exported representation of the simulated population, if specified in the configuration file.
 </dd>

 <dt>